8 Ethernet Cable 3 ft Shielded 26AWG Lastest 40Gbps 2000Mhz SFTP Patch Cord Heavy Duty High Speed 8 LAN Network RJ45 Cable in Wall Outdoor. | Better Homes & Gardens

 Advertisement

-Best Quality Guranteed.
 Ultra Internet speed8 precision twisted SFTP ethernet cable operates at a frequency of 2 GHz (2000 MHz), which enables higher bandwidth and requires shielding and is regarded as a new option for emerging 25GBASE-T and 40GBASE-T networks.
 Universal Compatibility8 patch cable is fully backward compatible with all the previous(cat5, cat5e, cat6, cat6a and cat7) RJ45 cabling and equipment.
 And Rj45 network cable is faster than cat5cat5e, cat6 patch cords, you will have an better experience in using 8 fast speed ethernet cord.
 Faster Data Transmission Rate UL Rated 8 Cable is designed to support 25GBASE-T and 40GBASE-T applications, it is suitable for small or middle enterprise LANs, especially for data center switch-to-server interconnections.
 With sturdy high speed network cable, you will not experience a lag or stop on transferring data.
-Upgraded StructureConstructed with gold-plated rj45
+Upgraded StructureConstructed with gold-plated rj45 connector make it perfects and more secure fo